tarsislimadev/musixmatch-api/README.md

 # [MusixMatch](https://developer.musixmatch.com/)

-"Bring lyrics on your application with the Musixmatch API"
+Bring lyrics on your application with the Musixmatch API

-To get data from MusixMatch API.
+To get data from MusixMatch API

 ## how to install